muratk5n/thirdwave/en/README.md

 ---

-Everyone remembers the radio speech of an '60 coup leader, "we are respectful of NATO and CENTO".
+Everyone knows the radio speech of an '60 coup leader, "we are respectful of NATO and CENTO".
 That guy later became the founder of an ultra-nationalist party.